Back to Blog Menu

 2. “We’re more interested in money than connection.”

 If every email includes an ask and nothing else, donors notice.
-Millennials and Gen Z want updates, stories, and results—not just appeals.
+Today's donors want updates, stories, and results, not just appeals.
 Communication should feel like a conversation, not a transaction.

 3. “We’re stuck in 2010.”